-When you can go on holiday (travel restrictions are currently in place due to the COVID-19 pandemic), the last thing you want to do is worry about costs the whole time you’re there.
+If you are keen to take on the hassle and risk of going on holiday, the last thing you want to do is worry about costs the whole time you’re there.

 While bagging cheap flights is obviously important, there are so many other costs you need to keep an eye on to ensure your trip is both enjoyable and affordable.

 As any parent will tell you, having a child is not cheap.
 In fact, one in four say they have cut their work hours because it actually works out cheaper that way.

 Thankfully, reducing costs for parents is easier than you might think – and you have far more options than simply choosing an au pair.

 Wait!
 Don't just scroll past this section.
 It may be boring, but insurance is also important – and expensive if you don’t get it right.

 So it pays to spend some time shopping around for policies that are affordable but aren’t riddled with exclusions that mean your policy is effectively worthless.

 Yes, it’s frustrating but it really is worth the effort.

 Given it’s the financial product we use most often, it’s amazing how many of us simply stick with the one we opened as a teen.

 You can even open more than one account if you like the perks on offer at different banks.